Topological Materials Discovery from Crystal Symmetry: The First Topological Insulators

 \section{The First Topological Insulators}

-Over 20 years passed between the aforementioned characterization of Chern insulators and polyacetylene and the discovery of the first $\mathcal{T}$-symmetric TIs.
-In a key intermediate step, Haldane in 1988 formulated a model of a Chern insulator in a crystal with a periodic -- but net-zero -- magnetic field~\cite{HaldaneModel}.
+Over 20 years passed between the characterization of Chern insulators and polyacetylene and the discovery of the first $\mathcal{T}$-symmetric TIs.
+In a key intermediate step, Duncan Haldane in 1988 formulated a model of a Chern insulator in a crystal with a periodic -- but net-zero -- magnetic field~\cite{HaldaneModel}.
 Like all Chern insulators, the Haldane model exhibits 1D chiral edge modes.
-In 2004, when constructing tight-binding models of graphene -- a 2D carbon crystal with a honeycomb lattice~\cite{GrapheneReview}, Kane and Mele formulated a model that, when the nearly vanishing effects of SOC are incorporated, reduces to two, time-reversed copies of the Haldane model.
-Hence, the Kane-Mele model exhibits helical edge modes~\cite{CharlieTI} [Fig.~\ref{fig:2DTI}(a)].
-Crucially, Kane and Mele deduced that the edge modes were prevented from gapping by $\mathcal{T}$ symmetry~\cite{CharlieTI,KaneMeleZ2}.
-A more realistic formulation of 2D TIs in HgTe quantum wells was introduced shortly afterwards by Bernevig, Hughes, and Zhang (BHZ)~\cite{AndreiTI}, and was subsequently confirmed through transport measurements in~\cite{HgTeExp} [Fig.~\ref{fig:2DTI}(b)].
-In~\cite{AndreiTI}, BHZ also crucially identified band inversion as a general mechanism for obtaining topological phases.
+In 2004, when constructing tight-binding models of graphene~\cite{GrapheneReview}, Kane and Eugene Mele formulated a model of a 2D TI that, when the nearly vanishing effects of SOC are incorporated, reduces to two, time-reversed copies of the Haldane model.
+Hence, the Kane-Mele model exhibits helical edge modes~\cite{CharlieTI}.
+Crucially, Kane and Mele deduced that the helical edge modes are prevented from gapping by $\mathcal{T}$ symmetry~\cite{CharlieTI,KaneMeleZ2}.
+A more realistic formulation of 2D TIs in HgTe quantum wells was introduced shortly afterwards by Andrei Bernevig, Taylor Hughes, and Shou-Cheng Zhang~\cite{AndreiTI}, and was subsequently confirmed through transport measurements~\cite{HgTeExp}.
+Bernevig, Hughes, and Zhang also crucially identified band inversion as a general mechanism for obtaining topological phases~\cite{AndreiTI}.